-The GW100 have a better build quality than most Grado SR headphones.
+The Grado GW100 have a better build quality than most Grado SR headphones.
 Their cups feel denser and made with better quality plastic, which makes them more robust.
 Unfortunately, they still have similar plastic joints that feel cheaply made.
 There are also cables coming out of the cups that go into the headband, and you should be careful not to get them hooked on something.
-On the upside, they are fairly lightweight and have few moving parts.
+On the upside, they're fairly lightweight and have few moving parts.

 The bass is good.
 The LFE (low-frequency extension) is at about 20Hz, which is great.
 Unlike most Grado headphones, low-bass, which is responsible for the thump and rumble common to bass-heavy music and sound effects, isn’t lacking and is overemphasized by a bit more than 1dB compared to our target.
 Mid-bass, responsible for body and punch of bass guitars and kick drums, is within 2dB of our neutral target, while high-bass is overemphasized by about 5dB and will sound a bit muddy and cluttered.

 The mid-range is good.
 The overall response is fairly flat and even.
-However, mid-mid and most of high-mid ranges are recessed by about 5dB, pushing the vocals and lead instruments to the back of the mix by favoring lower and higher frequencies.
+However, mid-mid and most of the high-mid ranges are recessed by about 5dB, pushing the vocals and lead instruments to the back of the mix by favoring lower and higher frequencies.

 The treble performance is average.
 The response is rather uneven across the whole range and mostly under our target curve, which will make vocals, leads, and cymbals lack a bit of detail and brightness.
 On the other hand, the peak around 9KHz could make the S and Ts sound a bit sharp on already bright tracks.

 The Grado GW100 have great imaging.
 Their weighted group delay is 0.31, which is very good.
 The graph also shows that the group delay is almost entirely under our audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
-Additionally, the L/R drivers of our test unit were well-matched in amplitude, frequency, and phase response, which is important for the accurate placement and localization of objects (voices, instruments, video games effects) in the stereo image.
+Also, the L/R drivers of our test unit were well-matched in amplitude, frequency, and phase response, which is important for the accurate placement and localization of objects (voices, instruments, video game effects) in the stereo image.

 Like most open-back headphones, the Grado GW100 have poor leakage performance but are a bit less leaky than other Grados.
 The whole mid and treble ranges are fairly leaky, which is a broad range.
 They do leak less than other Grado models, but the leakage is still quite loud.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 58dB SPL and peaks at 74dB SPL, which is way above the average noise floor of an office.
-If you don't really care about leakage and are getting an open headset so you can monitor your environment while listening to music then you might want to check out the Bose SoundWear.
+If you don't really care about leakage and are getting an open headset so you can monitor your environment while listening to music then you might want to check out the Bose SoundWear Companion Speaker.